-My name is Steph, I’m a Postpartum Doula from Geelong, and I am incredibly passionate about looking after women and birthing people after baby is born.
+I’m a Postpartum Doula working and living in Geelong, and I am incredibly passionate about looking after women and birthing people after baby is born.

 In my role as a postpartum doula I want to take you from a place of 'hmmmm ok' to 'fuck yes!'
 I want to make you feel like the post-birth rockstar that you are.

 A little bit about me: I'm a mama, a wife, a gift-giver, a hugger, witty with a heart of gold (and a little bit sweary).
 I'm super passionate about birth and postpartum, and about breastfeeding.
 I have a huge heart and I want to make space within to care and nurture you in your postpartum.
 You can learn more about me here.